Achievable logoAchievable logo

 Criminal actions

-Both the Uniform Securities Act (USA), Investment Advisers Act of 1940, and other securities laws make it clear fraudulence will not be tolerated in any way.
+Both the Uniform Securities Act (USA), the Investment Advisers Act of 1940, and other securities laws make it clear that fraud won’t be tolerated.
 For example, here’s a direct quote from the USA:

 It is unlawful for any person, in connection with the offer, sale or purchase of any security, directly or indirectly: